Paradox announces new sci-fi strategy sim ‘Age of Wonders: Planetfall’

-The recently acquired Triumph Studios, creators of all the previous entries as well as the Overlord series, will be leading development on the game, said Jesse Henning of Paradox at the expo.
+The recently acquired Triumph Studios, creators of all the previous entries as well as the Overlord series, will be leading development on the game, Paradox’s Jesse Henning said at the expo.
 “It’s got everything you would want out of an Age of Wonders game, but it’s space,” he told PC GamesN.

 Breaking away from the role-playing fantasy tropes of its predecessors, the latest Age of Wonders sounds more like Civilization: Beyond Earth.